 - a.
-The cost of marketing as an administrative expense associated with the start-up fees and costs to support expansion into Missouri Medicaid regions. - 1) The actuarially sound firm, fixed rates provided are net of Third Party Liability recoveries. - 2) The actuarially sound firm, fixed rates calculate medical expenses for each combination of Category of Aid and Age grouping and make adjustments for administrative, profit, and contingency and risk charges. - 3) The actuarially sound firm, fixed rates reflect the average risk of the region. - 4) The vendor must accept the actuarially sound firm, fixed PMPM Base Capitation Rate for each combination of Category of Aid and Age grouping; firm, fixed Supplemental Payment for each Delivery Event; and firm, fixed Supplemental Payment for each NICU Birth.
+The cost of marketing as an administrative expense associated with the start-up fees and costs to support expansion into Missouri Medicaid regions. - 1) The actuarially sound firm, fixed rates provided are net of Third Party Liability recoveries. - 2) The actuarially sound firm, fixed rates calculate medical expenses for each combination of Category of Aid and Age grouping and make adjustments for administrative, profit, and contingency and risk charges. - 3) The actuarially sound firm, fixed rates reflect the average risk of the region.

+- 4) The vendor must accept the actuarially sound firm, fixed PMPM Base Capitation Rate for each combination of Category of Aid and Age grouping; and firm, fixed Delivery Event Payment.
 The state will not consider awarding a contract to a vendor with any quoted rate which deviates from the state's firm, fixed rate listed in Column 1. - b.
 The actuarially sound firm, fixed rates provided do not include: - 1) Estimates for services which are not the vendor's responsibility.